rishi-desai/rnn-model/README.md

 ```

 ## Output
-- The trained model is saved as a TensorFlow artifact.
+- The trained model is saved in the `model_artifact` directory as `lstm.h5`.
+- Metadata about the training process is saved as `meta.pkl` in the same directory.
 - The script prints the predicted next-bar return percentage for a sample input.

-## Optional GUI (Coming Soon)
-A graphical user interface (GUI) will be added to make the pipeline even more accessible.

-## License
-This project is licensed under the MIT License.